Guide: How To Make The Perfect Restaurant Floor Plan

 Why do restaurants need a floor plan?

-Floor plans are a map to the restaurant you want.
+Floor plans are a map of the restaurant you want.
 Restaurants should use a floor plan to make sure everything is arranged in a manner that reflects productivity, comfort, safety, and the overall experience you want your team and guests to have.